 Because it contains pumice, it’s far more effective than regular soap at removing snake musk.

-Metal soap is commonly used by fisherman and others who spend lots of time working with or touching strong-smelling things.
+Metal soap is commonly used by fishermen and others who spend lots of time working with or touching strong-smelling fish.
 It’s made from simple stainless steel, which is surprisingly good at getting rid of odors.

 You apply a small amount of dish soap or similar to the bar and rub it between your hands, just as you would a regular bar of soap.
 You can do the same with musk elsewhere on the body.

 Snakes musk because they feel like you’re a threat.
 The best way to prevent them from musking is to ensure that they feel comfortable around you.
 There are a few ways to do that:

 If you get angry with your snake—maybe throwing it back down into its enclosure or moving it around too fast, or gripping it too hard when it musks—all you’re doing is teaching it that you are a threat.
 All that will do is encourage the snake to musk more.
 React calmly instead.

 A snake in a clear glass case with nothing else in it will feel threatened.
 Snakes like to have hiding places, and to have lots of ground cover to sit under.
 They also don’t like to have enclosures that are too big/ small.

 Learn How To Handle The Snake Better